Skip to main content

 Ramen noodle bowls with veggies and tofu

 So, now you know you’re not tied to making instant ramen noodles only per the package directions.
 You can improvise using vegetables, chicken, or even bone broth instead of water, and you can create your own flavor packet using fresh or jarred seasonings from your kitchen.
-If improvisation in the kitchen isn’t your thing, try these simple, cheap ramen noodle recipes the family will love.
+If improvisation in the kitchen isn’t your thing, try these simple, cheap ramen noodle recipes the family will enjoy.

 Quick ramen noodle stir-fry